arijit192/Covid-19-api/README.md

 The source of this data is directly from the website of Indian Govt(https://www.mygov.in/covid-19).

-This api is also live and hosted on heroku.
-You can try.
+This api is also live and hosted on IBMCloud.
+You can have a look.

 To get overall data of india send a get request to https://covid-tracker-api.eu-gb.cf.appdomain.cloud/total and to get data statewise it will be https://covid-tracker-api.eu-gb.cf.appdomain.cloud/statewise

-If you find any error or malfunctioning of this API, contact me.

-Thanks for your time
+Javascript version (Node.js) of this API is also available on my github.
+Link: https://github.com/arijit192/covid-india-api